PonyLucky/cron-docker/README.md

 # CRON Docker

 This is a simple Docker image that runs cron.
-It is based on archlinux.
+It is based on python 3.9.

 ## Usage